 Posted on September 15, 2020

-On September 14th, 2020, Victaulic hosted a group of key individuals from Burns & McDonnell Energy Division representing engineering, construction, and estimating, at its Kansas City branch.
+On September 14th, 2020, Victaulic hosted a group of key individuals from Burns & McDonnell Energy Division representing engineering, construction, and estimating, at its Kansas City branch for a hands-on experience.
 The goal of the visit was to showcase Victaulic’s capabilities in product innovation, fabrication, coordination, and estimation for the power, and oil & gas markets.

 Burns & McDonnell had the opportunity to have hands-on experience with Victaulic products, services, and fabrication capabilities.
 Product demonstrations and applications were completed during the visit; covering: Victaulic fabrication capabilities, Installation-Ready™, AGS on 14” Victaulic Couplings, Fittings, and Grooved End Valves.
 Additionally, the group witnessed Victaulic catalog items, such as outlet fittings, vibration isolation pump drops, large diameter fittings, non-metallic pipe joints, and options of specialty pipe coatings and linings.